JasonShin/fp-core.rs/README.md

 Lambdas are often passed as arguments to Higher-Order functions.
 You can assign a lambda to a variable, as shown above.

+## Lambda Calculus

+A branch of mathematics that uses functions to create a [universal model of computation](https://en.wikipedia.org/wiki/Lambda_calculus).

 ## Purity

 A function is pure if the return value is only determined by its input values, and does not produce side effects.